Lorenzo's Oil: Critical response

-Roger Ebert of the Chicago Sun Times gave the film four out of four stars and called it an "immensely moving and challenging movie", adding that "it was impossible not to get swept up in it."
+Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and called it an "immensely moving and challenging movie", adding that "it was impossible not to get swept up in it."
 James Berardinelli of ReelViews gave it three out of four stars and claimed, "it was about the war for knowledge and the victory of hope through perseverance."

-Review aggregation website Rotten Tomatoes retrospectively collected reviews from 39 critics to give the film a score of 92%, with an average rating of 7.10/10, as of May 2023.
+Review aggregation website Rotten Tomatoes retrospectively collected reviews from 40 critics to give the film a score of 93%, with an average rating of 7.10/10, as of May 2023.
 The website's consensus reads, "A harrowing tribute to the heroism of parental love, Lorenzo's Oil is kept from abject misery by George Miller's sensitive direction and outstanding performances from Nick Nolte and Susan Sarandon."
-On Metacritic, the film has a weighted average score of 80 out of 100, based on 21 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 80 out of 100, based on 21 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film a grade of "A" on an A+ to F scale.

 Medical response

 Though the film seemed to accurately portray the events related to the boy's condition and his parents' efforts during the time period covered by the film, it was criticized for falsely painting a picture of a miracle cure.
 Subsequent research with Lorenzo's oil has not clearly proven its long-term effectiveness in treating ALD after its onset.
+However, it prevented the onset of ALD in two-thirds of the susceptible boys.
 The actual subject of the film, Lorenzo Odone, died of pneumonia in May 2008 at the age of 30, having lived two decades longer than originally predicted by doctors.

-Hugo Moser, on whom the character of Professor Nikolais was based, called the film's portrayal of that character "an abomination".
+Hugo Moser, on whom the character of Professor Nikolais was based, called the film's portrayal of him "an abomination".